newrelic-experimental/nr1-viz-leaderboard/README.md

-# Retail LEaderboard & Podium Visualizations
+# Retail Leaderboard & Podium Visualizations

 This pack includes two visualizations for displaying business data in leaderboard/podium style.
 They can be used for displaying any data type but are particularly suited for retail business data.